Sunbird-Ed/sunbird-perf-tests/README.md

 This scenario file contains the following API's which will be invoked as part of the run

-**Generate Token:** /auth/realms/sunbird/protocol/openid-connect/token
+**Generate Token:** */auth/realms/sunbird/protocol/openid-connect/token*

 This scenario uses the following csv files:
 - host.csv
 - user-data.csv

 Below is an example on how to run this scenario:

-CD to Folder path: ~/sunbird-perf-tests/sunbird-platform/generate-token
+Change directory to: ~/sunbird-perf-tests/sunbird-platform/generate-token

 This script takes 10 arguments.
 The order and the list of parameters required for this script are as below:
   * Jmeter Home